IryNeko/patched-flash_attn-2.6.3-for-dgx-spark/README.md

 using torch 2.9.0, cp312, cu130:
 https://download.pytorch.org/whl/cu130/torch-2.9.0%2Bcu130-cp312-cp312-manylinux_2_28_aarch64.whl.metadata

-modified the flash_attn 2.6.3, removed the version checks, then added the sm_201 to use the 80 set of instructions just a workaround before flash_att 4 beta release
+modified the flash_attn 2.8.3, adjusted setup.py to add sm_201 to use the 80 set of instructions, so it works on gb10 no longer a workaround, it works now

 if you think I want to mine some crypto with your machine, then do it yourself, make the changes base on my post then compile them from source